xhua314-westfish/cable-robot-research/CURRENT_STATE.md

 - cable geometry
 - platform motion
 - trajectory configuration
+- basic dynamic model structure

-CASPR is currently used mainly as a simulation and verification platform rather than the primary learning tool.
+CASPR is currently a secondary simulation/verification platform rather than the primary learning tool.
-The next CASPR task is to build or modify the dynamic planar model so that it can be compared with the independent MATLAB 3-DOF model.
+The current CASPR verification phase is considered sufficiently complete for the available model.
+Future CASPR work can be performed when a research question specifically requires it.

 The main comparison should use consistent:
 - geometry